Wordhalm/BB-modding-Slayer-perks/README.md

 ## Installation:

 1. Make sure you have the **BB Legends Mod** installed.
-2. Download and extract the `Word's Slayer Perks` mod to your mod directory.
+2. Download and extract the `Word's Slayer Perks.zip` to your mod directory.
 3. Start slaying and earning perks!

 ## Known Issues: